Nightbringer21/fridump/README.md

       -r, --read-only    dump read-only parts of memory.
 More data, more errors -s, --strings      run strings on all dump files.
 Saved in output dir.
       --max-size bytes   maximum size of dump file in bytes (def: 20971520)

+To find the name of a local process, you can use:

+      frida-ps
+For a process that is running on a USB connected device, you can use:

+      frida-ps -U

 Examples:

       fridump -u Safari   -   Dump the memory of an iOS device associated with the Safari app